mongodb/docs/source/style-guide/includes/terms/m.rst

      providers.
 Capitalize when referring to it as a MongoDB offering.

+   master
+     :icon-fa4:`times-circle` Don't use.
+Use *primary* as an adjective or noun.

    matrixes
      As the plural of *matrix*, use *matrixes* rather than *matrices*.